vlandham/js_data/README.md

 git clone git@github.com:vlandham/js_data.git
 ```

-Then run npm install to gather development dependencies:
+Then run `npm install` to gather development dependencies:

 ```
 cd js_data
 npm install
 ```

-Grunt should now work.
-If you make modifications to the source files, they will be reflected in the output.
+You can now use grunt to do the following:

+* Run `grunt` to start a watch task that will recompile things as needed, and kick off a local server on port 8081.
+* Run `grunt build` just to build the `public/` directory containing all the output.

 ## Previous Work

-This might have been done better before.
-Certainly this takes inspiration from a number of similar projects around data manipulation geared towards users of other languages.
+This takes inspiration from a number of similar projects around data manipulation geared towards users of other languages.
 Here are just some other resources to checkout:

 - [Python Code Notebooks](http://nbviewer.ipython.org/github/chrisalbon/code_py/tree/master/) - by Chris Albon
 - [R Code Notebooks](https://github.com/chrisalbon/code_r) - also by Chris Albon

 The presentation format of this repo borrows heavily from Tom MacWright's [Literate Raytracer](https://github.com/tmcw/literate-raytracer) repo.

 ## License